 Doctor's Notes on Ingrown Hair

-The most common causes of ingrown hairs are due to shaving, waxing and hair removal by tweezers that leaves the sharp tip of the hair close to the skin surface but beneath the skin.
-This causes the hair to grow sideways or to curl back towards the hair root.
+The most common causes of ingrown hairs are due to shaving, waxing, and hair removal by tweezers that leaves the sharp tip of the hair close to the skin surface but beneath the skin.
+This causes the hair to grow sideways or to curl back toward the hair root.
 This results in the hair being trapped underneath skin.
 Other causes that contribute to the development of ingrown hair are hair follicles blocked with dead skin cells and wearing tight clothing.
 Individuals with coarse and curly hair are at higher risk to develop ingrown hairs.

 Ringworm : Test your Medical IQ QuizQuestion

 AntibioticsAntibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicillins, cephalosporins, macrolides, flouroquinolones, sulfonamides, tetracyclines, and aminoglycosides.
 Antibiotic resistance is a growing problem due to the overprescription of antibiotics to individuals.
 Allergic reactions to antibiotics commonly have the following symptoms shortness of breath, rash, hives, itching, swelling of the lips, face, or tongue, and fainting.

 RashA rash is a visible skin outbreak.
 Examples of noninfectious rashes include eczema, psoriasis, contact dermatitis, seborrheic dermatitis, rosacea, hives, and allergic dermatitis.
 Types of infectious rashes include ringworm, impetigo, scabies, herpes, chickenpox, and shingles.
 Rashes may be caused by fungi, viruses, bacteria, and parasites.
 Treatment depends upon the type of rash.